Logo Design

 Carefully Evaluate Unconventional Placements

-While traditional, time-tested logo locations work perfectly for most, feel free to break conventions when beneficial.
+While traditional, time-tested logo locations work perfectly for most, feel free to break the conventions when it benefits you.

 Surprising Angles